roitraining/ux-designers-training/devex-for-ux/labs/01-deploy-vms.md

 });
 ```

-Save and exit Nano (CTRL-O, Return, CTRL-X), then run your new script:
+Save and exit Nano (CTRL-O, ENTER, CTRL-X), then run your new script:
 ``` bash
 node create-vm.js
 ```